Weald Country Park

 Will Stick Man ever get back to the family tree?

-Families will love the official, new, Stick Man sculpture trail at Weald Country Park, based on the much-loved picture book by Julia Donaldson and illustrated by Axel Scheffler.
+Families will love the official, Stick Man sculpture trail at Weald Country Park, inspired by the much-loved picture book by Julia Donaldson and illustrated by Axel Scheffler.

 Meet six of the characters and animals in a beautiful park setting.
 Including Stick Man tree, squirrel, swan, rabbit and frog.